kagic/KE2/README.md

     * The Crystal Gems don't appear unless Steven is under attack.
     * Stevonnie appears as a second line of defense before The Crystal Gems.
 * Cluster Experiments and Hand Ships replace raids after Steven appears.
+* Slag, a byproduct of mass injecting that trap and consume gems.
+* Pebbles, a byproduct of gem production that craft and steal random items.

 ## Downloads
 Check our [releases page](https://github.com/kagic/KAGIC/releases) for downloads.